 Year Polarity Unit Aggregation Scope

-2022 Lower is Percentage Average Block Group
+2023 Lower is Percentage Average Block Group

-hotton
+better

-Percentage of renters paying more than 30% of income on the monthly housing cost expenses.
+Percentage of renters paying more than 30% of income on their monthly housing payments.

 Gross rent as a percentage of household income is computed by taking the ratio of monthly gross rent to monthly household income, which is the total household income divided by 12.
 This provided information on monthly housing costs for renters.